eoyilmaz/stalker/docs/source/tutorial/asset_management.rst

 Contrary to a Source Code Management (SCM) System where revisions to a file is handled incrementally, Stalker handles file versions all together.
-Meaning that, all the versions that are created for individual tasks (:class:`.Version`) are individual files stored in a shared location accessible to everyone in your studio.
+Meaning that, all the files (:class:`.File`) that are created for individual versions (:class:`.Version`) of a task are individual files stored in a shared location accessible to everyone in your studio.
 This location is called a :class:`.Repository` in Stalker.

 Defining Repository Paths
 -------------------------